xiaoliang2012/minecraft-terminal/README.md

 Use the the default settings overriding the username:

 ```
 $ node . --c !
-Player456 ! ! !
+Player456 '' ! !
+Password :
 ```

-\- '!' will use the login options specified in cred.json if no options are set it will use defaults
+* '!' will use the login options specified in cred.json if no options are set it will use defaults
+* '' will prompt

 Do not use the credentials file cred.json:

 ```
 $ node .  --no-cred
+[WARN] Not using "credentials.json" because of --no-cred
+Auth :
+Login :
+Password :
+Server :
+Version :
 ```

 Do not use the configuration file config.json:

 ```
 $ node . --no-conf
+[WARN] Not using "config.json" because of --no-conf
+Auth :
+Login :
+Password :
+Server :
+Version :
 ```

 Set the configuration files path and exit: